 4.2.4.3 UE Configuration Update procedure for transparent UE Policy delivery

-This procedure is initiated when the PCF wants to update UE access selection and PDU Session selection related policy information (i.e. UE policy) in the UE configuration.
+This procedure is initiated when the PCF wants to update UE policy information (i.e. UE policy) in the UE configuration.
 In the non-roaming case the V-PCF is not involved and the role of the H-PCF is performed by the PCF.
 For the roaming scenarios, the V-PCF interacts with the AMF and the H-PCF interacts with the V-PCF.

 Figure 4.2.4.3-1: UE Configuration Update procedure for transparent UE Policy delivery